flutter-stripe/flutter_stripe/packages/stripe/README.md

 ## Known issues

-- the Card field on Android has focus issues - it's being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14) and related to issues in the Flutter framework
+- the Card field on Android has focus issues - it's being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14) and related to issues in the Flutter framework.
+If this is a blocker for your project consider using the PaymentSheet alternative